mahlberg-lab/clic/docs/cliccorpora.rst

 The CLiC corpora
 ================

-The CLiC homepage, part of which is shown in
-Figure, acts as a table of contents for all the books and their chapters; when clicking onto any of the chapter links you are taken to the full text of that section.
+An overview of the corpora available in CLiC can be seen from the Counts tab.
+Simply choose the corpus for which you want to see the list of books and the Counts tab will provide a table showing the names of the books and the word counts for each book and the corpus in total.
 As of version 1.6.1, released in November 2017, CLiC contains 138 texts, mainly from the 19th century; for a full list of titles please refer to Appendix 1.
 The procedure followed for retrieving, cleaning and importing the most recent texts is described in detail on our GitHub repository\ `[5] <footnotes.html>`__.
 The texts can be